 Octavia is a lead vocalist, harmonica playing rhythm guitarist, composer, performer and is endorsed by Suzuki Music USA and Godin Guitars.

 Octavia is noted for outstanding and dynamic vocal harmonica and guitar performances consisting of exciting original music and/or cover material depending on venue needs.
 Strong unforgettable shows are the norm for this multi talented artist.
-Dedicated to the music that drives this performer, the several shows in her musical arsenal include The Octavia Blues Band, Infusion With Octavia Jazz and her Folk show of touching singer songwriter material.
+Dedicated to the music that drives this performer, the several shows in her musical arsenal include The Octavia Blues Band, Infusion With Octavia Jazz and her touching singer songwriter material.
 Each enchanting performance is top notch.
 Octavia’s fourth album “A Touch Of Wisdom” is moving singer songwriter material.
-Drawing on the success of her critically acclaimed Blues album “Down In The Hollow” along with a lifetime of experience performing the music that drives this woman, Octavia and her crankin’ tight Blues band released her fifth self produced album It Ain’t What You Get, It’s What You Give.
-Soon to be released is Octavia’s sixth album.
-It is her second Jazz standards CD which is a live performance at the well attended Jazz Duo show with the exceedingly talented Marty Mellinger on piano at the Lititz Library.
+Drawing on the success of her critically acclaimed Blues album “Down In The Hollow” along with a lifetime of experience performing the music that drives this woman, Octavia and her tight Blues band released her fifth self produced album It Ain’t What You Get, It’s What You Give.
+Octavia’s sixth album Hand In Glove is her second Jazz standards CD which is a live performance at the well attended Jazz Duo show with the exceedingly talented Marty Mellinger on piano at the Lititz Library.
 This proved to be a captivating evening for all.
 Octavia will follow this album up with her next Blues album.
 Music, performance and touching people runs through Octavia’s veins!

 Octavia’s two Great Aunts sang for the Czar and Czarina of Russia.
 Cousin Mark Mostovoy was conductor and founder of Philadelphia’s Concerto Soloists and cousins Stephanie Greenberg and Laurie Sonsino are professional classical musicians.
 Octavia’s mother Sylvia B. Mostovoy Zison was a concert pianist at the age of twelve.
 Sylvia sang and performed classical and cultural music from Eastern Europe at weddings and events on piano and accordion.
 Octavia’s Father William Zison had a beautiful rich tenor voice and her Grandfather Benjamin Mostovoy played the concertina at family gatherings.